DIFFICULTY

 KILIMANJARO TRIP IS DONE IN 3 PARTS, I.E. MOUNT KILIMANJARO TREK (COSTING $2600), WILDLIFE SAFARI (COSTING $700) & MOUNT MERU TREK (COSTING $475), IN THAT ORDER.
 YOU CAN BOOK FOR FIRST, FIRST TWO OR ALL 3 PARTS OF THE TRIP.

-Moshi – Tarangire National Park
+Moshi to Tarangire National Park

-Distance: 200 km
+Distance: 200 km | Drive: 3 hrs (non–game viewing)

 ITINERARY

-Day 1: Moshi – Meriakamba Hut (Full board)
+Moshi to Meriakamba Hut

-Distance: 10 km | Hiking Time: 4-6 hours
+Distance: 10 km | Time: 4–6 hours

-Habitat: Montane Forest.
+Habitat: Montane Forest

-Elevation (m): 2,514 m to 3,570 m
+Elevation: 2,514 m to 3,570 m (8,250 ft to 11,712 ft)

-Distance: 8 km | Hiking Time: 3-5 hours
+Distance: 8 km | Time: 3–5 hours

-Habitat: Forest and Moorland.
+Habitat: Forest and Moorland

-Distance: 5 km up 13 km down | Hiking Time: 12–14 hours
+Distance: 5 km ascent, 13 km descent | Time: 12–14 hours

-Habitat: Alpine Desert Moorland and Montane forest.
+Habitat: Alpine Desert, Moorland, and Montane Forest

 INCLUSIONS